14 Functional Module Identification

 Option 1: Continue from Previous Step

-If you have completed pathway similarity calculation in the current session, your data will automatically be available for clustering analysis.
+If you have completed pathway similarity calculation in the current session, your data will automatically be available for module identification.

 Option 2: Upload Existing Results